cancerberoSgx/resource-mocker/README.md

-API to mock a static resources like .js, .css, .html files in a local server.
+API and CLI sto mock a static resources like .js, .css, .html files in a local server.
 It creates a real http local server that serves provided resources.

 # Usage